shidi1985/academic-kickstart/content/home/invited_talks.md

 weight = 24

 +++
+T55.
+Aug.
+2020, the 5th Zijin Forum, NARI Group

 T54.
 June 2020, Beijing Jiaotong University, "Applications of AI in Power System Optimization and Control"

 T53.
-May 2020, IEEE Asia Energy and Electrical Engineering Symposium, "The Evolving Electric Power Grid-IoT, Energy Internet and AI"
+May 2020, Keynote, IEEE Asia Energy and Electrical Engineering Symposium, "The Evolving Electric Power Grid-IoT, Energy Internet and AI"

 T52.
 May 2020, CURENT Strategic Planning Meeting, "The Evolving Electric Power Grid with IoT, Energy Internet and AI"